galaumang/system-design/CONTRIBUTING.md

         # Remote push to GitHub
         $ git push -u origin my-feature

 5. Finally, go to the web page of your fork of the `system-design` repo and click 'Pull Request' to send your changes for review.
+Please refer to github documentation on [pull requests](https://help.github.com/articles/using-pull-requests/)